TL;DR — Key Takeaway

 In practice, this means purely AI-generated content that's thin, generic, or doesn't add unique value will underperform — just as thin human-written content always has.
 But AI-assisted content where a knowledgeable author uses AI to accelerate their process while adding genuine expertise and unique perspectives performs just as well as (and often better than) purely human-written content.

-AI is a force multiplier — but it multiplies the skill of the person using it.
-A marketing professional using AI will produce dramatically better results than someone with no marketing background using the same tools.
-Think of it like Photoshop: anyone can open it, but a graphic designer will create something that actually converts.
+AI is a powerful tool — but it works best in skilled hands.
+A marketing professional using AI will produce significantly better results than someone with no marketing background using the same tools.
+Think of it like Photoshop: anyone can open it, but a graphic designer will create something that drives real results.

 Jared Saucier